joemasilotti/masilotti.com/_posts/2023-05-12-rails-like-endpoint-switcher-for-ios-apps.md

 ## A Rails-like environment helper for iOS apps

-When building Turbo Native apps I like to borrow Rails paradigms and bring them to iOS.
+When building Hotwire Native apps I like to borrow Rails paradigms and bring them to iOS.
 So for an *environment helper* I want to mimic the Rails API and spirit.
 To me, that means:

 - Development - app was installed via Xcode
 - Staging - app was downloaded via TestFlight